AARP Eye Center

 For an individual tax return, you'll need to save anything that supports the figures you entered on your return.
 You should keep the W-2 and 1099 forms you get from employers, for example, as well as any 1099-B or 1099-INT tax documents from banks, brokerages and other investment firms.

 If you lost your job last year and received unemployment benefits from the government, be sure to keep your 1099-G form, which reports the amount you have received.
-The government is giving a tax exemption of up to $10,200 of unemployment income ($20,400 for married couples filing jointly) received in the 2020 tax year.
-That exemption disappears for the 2021 tax year, so you’ll owe federal income taxes on the entire amount you receive when you file taxes in 2022.
+The government is gave a tax exemption of up to $10,200 of unemployment income ($20,400 for married couples filing jointly) received in the 2020 tax year, but that exemption disappears for the 2021 tax year, so you’ll owe federal income taxes on the entire amount.

 If you're itemizing your deductions, keep receipts for these: credit card and other receipts, invoices, mileage logs and canceled checks.
 If you've bought or sold mutual fund shares, stocks or other securities, you'll need confirmation slips (or brokerage statements) that say how much you paid for the investments and how much you received when you sold them.
 Keep a copy of all your investments for at least three years after you have sold them.